 Media Pluralism Monitor – phase 4

-In 2017, the Centre for Media Pluralism and Media Freedom (CMPF) at the European University Institute implemented the Media Pluralism Monitor (MPM) across all EU Member states, as well as in Serbia and FYROM (former Yugoslav Republic of Macedonia).
+In 2017, the Centre for Media Pluralism and Media Freedom (CMPF) at the European University Institute implemented the Media Pluralism Monitor (MPM) across all EU Member states, as well as in Serbia and what was then FYROM (today North Macedonia).
 To this effect, a budget of EUR 350,000 has been awarded for a preparatory action supported by the European Parliament.
 The results of the 2017 exercise were published in 2018 and are available here.